 Wednesday, September 23, 2020

 Tikkun Olam is a great idea.
-It's just not in Alenu.
+It's just not in Aleinu.

-Re. the correct spelling of le-taken olam in the Alenu prayer (mistakenly translated in this context as "to repair the world)," Mitchell First has written convincingly on this topic.
+Regarding the correct spelling of le-taken olam in the Aleinu prayer, mistakenly translated in this context as "to repair the world," Mitchell First has written convincingly on this topic.
 The earliest textual evidence certainly points to לתכן ("to establish") instead of the prevalent לתקן ("to repair").

 The expression לתכן עולם appears to allude to the second Ketuvim verse (Ps.
 93:1) in the Malkhuyot section of Musaf: